A universal machine learning model for the electronic density of states: Comparison of bandgap determination methods

 \section{Comparison of bandgap determination methods}

-As mentioned in the main text, it is difficult to obtain reliable bandgap estimates from the DOS, especially if it is constructed using gaussian smearing.
-This can be attributed to the fact that the DOS is not exactly zero but a small value in the gap, which raises ambiguity regarding the threshold in which the DOS should be treated as zero.
+As mentioned in the main text, it is difficult to obtain reliable bandgap estimates from the DOS, especially if it is constructed using Gaussian smearing.
+This can be attributed to the fact that the DOS is not exactly zero but a small value in the gap, which raises ambiguity regarding the threshold at which the DOS should be treated as zero.
 Due to the small DOS value in the gap, small errors in the DOS can significantly affect bandgap predictions.
-To tackle this, we propose the use of a simple CNN model to make the bandgap determination process more robust.
-We compared the performance of the model with the traditional bandgap determination methods on both the predicted (Trad-P) and true (Trad-T) DOS in \autoref{tab:bandgap_comparison}.
-The results for the traditional method uses a DOS threshold to be $10^{-1}\mathrm{eV^{-1}atom^{-1}state}$, and lower values are considered as zero for the purposes of bandgap determination.
-Threshold values below $10^{-1}\mathrm{eV^{-1}atom^{-1}state}$ resulted in the Trad-P approach yielding no bandgaps for nearly every structure.
+To tackle this issue, we propose two solutions.
+One solution involves passing the raw DOS output of PET-MAD-DOS through a machine-learned denoising approach outlined in Section 2.2 and 4.6 of the main text.
+This approach significantly reduces the noise in the gap region and enhances the determination of the Fermi level, resulting in more reliable bandgap predictions from the DOS.
+Alternatively, we also propose the use of a simple CNN model to learn the bandgap from the raw output of PET-MAD-DOS to make the determination process more robust.
+In the tables below, we compare the performance of these methods in determining the bandgap of the system, as an additional point of comparison, we also report the results when trying to determine the bandgap from the true DOS using the same threshold.
+As a note, the error for the true DOS is not zero due to the fact that the true DOS is constructed using Gaussian smearing and the bandgap is defined as the HOMO-LUMO gap.
+With the exception of the CNN, the bandgap determination method uses a DOS threshold of $10^{-1}\mathrm{eV^{-1}atom^{-1}state}$, and lower values are considered as zero for the purposes of bandgap determination.
+Threshold values below $10^{-1}\mathrm{eV^{-1}atom^{-1}state}$ resulted in the raw DOS approach yielding no bandgaps for nearly every structure.